SPRAYER CALIBRATION (siphoning bucket)

 GOOD NEWS About Siphoning Bucket Sprayers

-Bucket sprayers are inexpensive.
-They cost around $15(+).
+Bucket sprayers are relatively inexpensive.

 The fatigue factor is minimal.
 The bucket containing the product does not have to be carried; it remains stationary during the application.